01 of 08

 Special Events at the Heard Museum

 Special events, programs, and festivals are held often at the Heard Museum.
-Native art and culture can be experienced at signature events like the Heard Museum Spanish Market, annual Indian Fair & Market and World Championship Hoop Dance Contest.
+Native art and culture can be experienced at signature events like the Heard Museum Spanish Market, the annual Indian Fair & Market, and the World Championship Hoop Dance Contest.

 06 of 08

 Some of the exhibits at the Heard Museum that you might find unique include the extensive collections of Native southwest jewelry, as well as the collection of about 1,200 kachina dolls donated by the late Senator Barry M. Goldwater and the Fred Harvey Company.Continue to 7 of 8 below.

 07 of 08

 Heard Museum offers a variety of beautiful rooms and courtyards where you can entertain from 20 to several hundred guests.
 The Spanish Colonial-style architecture of the Heard Museum and its arched walkways, spacious galleries, outdoor bricked patios and fountains, and lush desert landscapes make a lovely environment for your special occasion.Continue to 8 of 8 below.

 The Heard Museum has a wonderful gift shop and bookstore, as well as a gourmet café (no hot dogs and chips!).
 The Café is open every day from 11 a.m. to 3 p.m.
 You can access both the Café and the gift shop without paying an entrance fee to the museum.

 Heard Museum Address

 602-252-8848 Recorded Information